 Rosebank will be developed by oil and gas giant Equinor, which is majority-owned by the Norwegian government.
 Equinor holds an 80% stake in the field, and Ithaca Energy (Cambo’s owner) holds the remaining 20% stake.

-Despite spending millions greenwashing itself as a ‘broad-energy company’, less than 1% of Equinor’s energy came from renewable sources last year.22 Meanwhile Ithaca invests nothing in renewable energy.
-There is also growing concern that profits from Rosebank could flow to Ithaca’s parent company, Delek, which has been listed by the UN amongst businesses that are enabling, facilitating and profiting from the construction and growth of Israeli settlements in Occupied Palestinian Territory.23 The Delek Group is expected to receive around £253 million in revenue from Rosebank.24
+There is also growing concern that profits from Rosebank could flow to Ithaca’s parent company, Delek, which has been listed by the UN amongst businesses that are enabling, facilitating and profiting from the construction and growth of Israeli settlements in Occupied Palestinian Territory.22 The Delek Group is expected to receive around £253 million in revenue from Rosebank.23

-If approved, Rosebank will therefore make the UK poorer but the Norwegian state richer.
+If approved, Rosebank will make the UK poorer but the Norwegian state richer.
 Norway already has a national wealth fund worth trillions built from its oil and gas assets.

-Burning Rosebank’s oil and gas reserves would produce over 200 million tonnes of CO2.5 To put this into context, the climate pollution from Rosebank’s reserves would be more than the combined annual CO2 emissions of all 28 low-income countries in the world, including Uganda, Ethiopia and Mozambique.6 In other words, emissions from this one UK field would be more than those created by the 700 million people in the world’s poorest countries in a year.
+Burning Rosebank’s oil and gas reserves would produce over 200 million tonnes of CO2.5 To put this into context, the climate pollution from Rosebank’s reserves would be more than the combined annual CO2 emissions of all 28 low-income countries in the world, including Uganda, Ethiopia and Mozambique.6 In other words, emissions from this one UK field would be more than those created by the 700 million people in the world’s poorest countries in a year.7

 Experts around the world are warning that opening up new oil and gas fields risks taking us beyond safe climate limits.
-The International Energy Agency, for example, has confirmed that there are no new oil and gas developments on a pathway to limit global temperature rise to within 1.5 degrees.16 The head of the UN said that continuing to invest in new drilling is "moral and economic madness” and has called on countries to end all new oil and gas exploration and production.17,18 Adding new reserves, like Rosebank, will push us closer to parts of our world becoming uninhabitable.
+The International Energy Agency, for example, has confirmed that there are no new oil and gas developments on a pathway to limit global temperature rise to within 1.5 degrees.28 The head of the UN said that continuing to invest in new drilling is "moral and economic madness” and has called on countries to end all new oil and gas exploration and production.29,30 Adding new reserves, like Rosebank, will push us closer to parts of our world becoming uninhabitable.

 Equinor’s pledges to reduce the climate harm from Rosebank are little more than hot air.
-The oil and gas giant is touting plans to reduce production emissions from Rosebank, promising to use electricity rather than gas to get the oil out of the ground.
-But this is technically challenging, as Equinor admits, it comes with additional costs, which is slowing industry progress, and may end up taking electricity from the grid that would otherwise be used to power homes.
-The one step Equinor has said it would undertake is making modifications to the FPSO vessel so that it could be powered by electricity in the future.
-This modification, however, would be entirely funded by UK taxpayers through an additional subsidy.19
+The oil and gas giant is touting plans to reduce production emissions from Rosebank, suggesting it plans to use electricity rather than gas to get the oil out of the ground.8 However, since electrification was not a condition of Rosebank's approval, there is little motivation for Equinor to follow through on that promise.
+Also, this is technically challenging, as Equinor admits, it comes with additional costs, which is slowing industry progress, and may end up taking electricity from the grid that would otherwise be used to power homes.

 Beyond its enormous climate impact, Rosebank’s development could also have consequences for our seas and protected marine life.
 The pipeline needed to transport the tiny gas reserves in Rosebank would cut through a specially protected area of the North Sea, the Faroe-Shetland Sponge Belt.
 Such industrial activity on the seabed could potentially harm this fragile ecosystem and the extraordinary creatures that live on it, such as quahogs, a type of clam that can live for hundreds of years, as well as the ocean floor’s delicate corals and rare, deep sea sponges, which have led to local fishermen dubbing the seabed “cheese-bottoms”.8